What Are Radon Sumps?

 All of our radon sump systems are individually designed according to the property and existing radon levels.
 The cost of a radon sump installation varies according to the size, layout and history of the property, construction materials, existing electrical connections, whether there are any specific aesthetic considerations (for example if the building is Listed) as well as the equipment needed.

-Call 0800 046 6193 today to speak to our friendly, experienced team.
+Call 0800 046 6193 today or fill in the form below to speak to our friendly, experienced team.
 Start your journey to a safer and healthier tomorrow, today.